hasura/ndc-typescript-deno/README.md

 * Insufficient query permissions
 * Invalid queries

-For a botton-up debugging approach - First check your functions:
+For a botton-up debugging approach:

+* First check your functions:
     * Run `deno check` on your functions to determine if there are any obvious errors
     * Write a `deno test` harness to ensure that your functions are correctly implemented

-Then check your connector:
+* Then check your connector:
     * Check that the connctor deployed successfully with `hasura3 connector status my-cool-connector:v1`
     * Check the build/runtime logs of your connector with `hasura3 connector logs my-cool-connector:v1`

-Then check your project:
+* Then check your project:
     * Ensure that your metadata and project build were successful

-Then check end-to-end integration:
+* Then check end-to-end integration:
     * Run test queries and view the connector logs to ensure that your queries are propagating correctly

 ## Limitations